kyma-project/website/content/blog-posts/2022-03-24-release-notes-2.1/index.md

 As the kube-state-metrics component got a major upgrade to version 2.x, some metrics were restructured.

-The following table shows how the affected labels were restructured:
+The following table shows how the labels were affected:

 | Previously  | Now |
 |-------------|-----|